anetczuk/mdlinkscheck/README.md

 - ignore *Markdown* syntax in code blocks (*C++* lambdas syntax is similar to *Markdown* links)

+## How it works?

+Library simply converts *Markdown* to *HTML* and then extracts links using *BeautifulSoup*.
+After that links are verified - this is quite tricky, because links can be absolute, relative, can point to HTML element, can point to local file or external resource.
+Moreover links can contain e-mail address (`mailto:`) or *JavaScript*.
+Even worse, element links can point to implicit elements (*GitHub* does it in it's own way, *bitbucket* does it in different way).

 ## Running

 Application accepts following arguments: